Brainchip-Inc/akidaCloud_pico/examples/Akida_Cloud_Specs.md

 # 📄⚙️ Akida Pico FPGA — Technical Specifications

 These specs describe the **Akida Pico FPGA cloud platform** — a single-NP Akida Pico IP implemented on a Xilinx FPGA, hosted as a remote workstation accessible via Jupyter Lab.
-(Distinct from the larger Akida 2.0 cloud configuration, which uses multiple nodes / 24 NPs on a VU13P board.)

 ---